 We perform appraisals and consultations all winter.
 Winter tree value can be determined with or without leaves.
 A tailor-made management plan, created with goals in mind for a homeowner, golf course superintendents, and municipalities.
 There are a number of benefits to having plans in place before spring arrives.

 Yes, Wachtel works on trees in winters.
 Call your Wachtel Tree Science Certified Arborist today so you don’t miss out on the opportunities winter trees bring.

 The Importance of In-Person Tree Diagnoses

 We hear this question all the time: “Can you tell me what’s wrong with my tree over the phone?”
 Asking for a tree care diagnosis over the phone may seem plausible, but it would be much like calling your own doctor and asking them for a physical over the phone.
 While an arborist may be able to recognize some of the symptoms you’re describing, the real tree problem may not be immediately noticeable.
 In order to effectively assess a winter tree’s condition and its needs, your Certified Arborist should be on-site to view the tree.
 Fall is a great time to look at winter trees!
-Call our office to arrange a property tour with your Certified Arborist.
+Contact us to arrange a property tour with your Certified Arborist.